 No. While some types of massage (e.g., shiatsu) incorporate acupressure points into the massage experience, acupressure itself is not massage.

-How can acupressure be done virtually?
+Can acupressure be done virtually?
 What does a typical virtual acupressure session look like?

-You will be fully dressed and either seated or lying down in a comfortable position with your camera positioned so I can see most, if not all, of your body.
+During a virtual acupressure session, you’ll be fully dressed and either seated or lying down in a comfortable position with your camera positioned so I can see most, if not all, of your body.
 We’ll take a few minutes at the beginning to discuss your needs.

 I’ll then guide you through an individualized series of acupoint combinations and instruct you how to hold the points on your own body.
 We’ll be together on camera the entire session so I can let you know when and how to move from one point to the next.
 I’ll also instruct you in modifications for holding the points if needed.